-When using MBG's call recording services (Secure Call Recording or SIPREC), a third-party Call Recording Equipment (CRE) device requests "taps" of calls in progress.
+When using MBG's call recording service (Secure Call Recording), a third-party Call Recording Equipment (CRE) device requests "taps" of calls in progress.
 With Secure Call Recording (SRC), the control connection is an SSL-encrypted TCP stream authenticated by an X.509 client certificate provided by the CRE.
-With SIPREC, the control connection uses SIP TCP or TLS depending on CRE capabilities.